Neo-Assyrian Empire: Dominion over the Near East

 Ashurnasirpal's later campaigns included three wars against the kingdom of Zamua in the eastern Zagros Mountains, repeated campaigns against Nairi and Urartu in the north, and, most prominently, near continuous conflict with Aramean and Neo-Hittite kingdoms in the west.
-The Arameans and Neo-Hittites had by the time of Ashurnasirpal's rise to the throne evolved into well-organized kingdoms, possibly in response to pressure from Assyria.
-One of Ashurnasirpal's most persistent enemies was the Aramean king Ahuni, who ruled the city or region Bit Adini.
-Ahuni's forces broke through across the Khabur and Euphrates several times and it was only after years of war that he at last accepted Ashurnasirpal as his suzerain.
-Ahuni's defeat was highly important as it marked the first time since Ashur-bel-kala (1073–1056 BC), two centuries prior, that Assyrian forces had the opportunity to campaign further west than the Euphrates.
+The Arameans and Neo-Hittites had evolved into well-organized kingdoms, possibly in response to pressure from Assyria.
+One of Ashurnasirpal's most persistent enemies was the Aramean king Ahuni, who ruled Bit Adini.
+Ahuni's forces broke through across the Khabur and Euphrates several times, and it was only after years of war that he at last accepted Ashurnasirpal as his suzerain.
+Ahuni's defeat was highly important as it marked the first time since Ashur-bel-kala two centuries prior that Assyrian forces campaigned further west than the Euphrates.
 Ashurnasirpal made use of this opportunity.
 In his ninth campaign, he marched to Lebanon and then to the coast of the Mediterranean Sea.
 Though few of them became formally incorporated into the empire at this point, many kingdoms on the way paid tribute to Ashurnasirpal to avoid being attacked, including Carchemish and Patina, as well as Phoenician cities such as Sidon, Byblos, Tyre and Arwad.
 Ashurnasirpal's royal inscriptions proudly proclaim that he and his army symbolically cleaned their weapons in the water of the Mediterranean.